1-Lefschetz contact solvmanifolds: Preliminaries

 \begin{proposition} The following conditions are equivalent: \begin{enumerate} [\rm (i)] \item $\mathcal{L}_{\xi} g = 0$. \item $\mathcal{L}_{\xi} \Phi = 0$. \item $\Phi X = - \nabla_X \xi$ for all $X \in \mathfrak{X}(M)$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Theorem 6.2]{Blair} and \cite[Lemma 6.2]{Blair}. \end{proof} A contact metric structure $(\eta, g, \Phi)$ on $M$ is said to be \textit{$K$-contact} if any (equivalently, all) of the conditions in Proposition \ref{prop: K-contact equivalences} hold.
 A contact manifold $(M,\eta)$ is \textit{$K$-contact} if it admits a compatible $K$-contact metric structure. \begin{proposition} The following conditions are equivalent: \begin{enumerate} [\rm (i)] \item $N_{\Phi}(X,Y) = - d \eta(X,Y) \xi$ for all $X$, $Y \in \mathfrak{X}(M)$. \item $(\nabla_X \Phi)Y = g(X,Y) \xi - \eta(Y) X$ for all $X$, $Y \in \mathfrak{X}(M)$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Theorem 6.3]{Blair}. \end{proof} A contact metric structure $(\eta, g, \Phi)$ on $M$ is said to be \textit{Sasakian} if any (equivalently, all) of the conditions in Proposition \ref{prop: Sasaki equivalences} hold.
 A contact manifold $(M,\eta)$ is \textit{Sasakian} if it admits a compatible Sasakian metric structure.
 Notably, all Sasakian manifolds are $K$-contact (see \cite[Corollary 6.3]{Blair}).
 While the converse is true in dimension 3, it is not true in general (see \cite[Chapter 6, Section 7]{Blair} for examples, although we discuss some examples below and in other sections).

 Just as compact Kähler manifolds, compact Sasakian manifolds exhibit the hard-Lefschetz property. \begin{theorem} \cite[Theorem 3.6, Theorem 4.5]{Cagliari 2} Compact Sasakian manifolds are hard-Lefschetz. \end{theorem} Theorem \ref{thm: compact sasakian are hard-Lefschetz} is established proving that the operators $\alpha \mapsto \eta \wedge (d \eta)^{n-k} \wedge \alpha$ define isomorphisms between the spaces of (metrically) harmonic forms $\Omega_{\Delta}^k$ and $\Omega_{\Delta}^{2n+1-k}$, and thus between $H^k_{dR}(M)$ and $H^{2n+1-k}_{dR}(M)$, for all $0 \leq k \leq n$.
 Crucially, it is also established that such isomorphisms are independent of the choice of a compatible Sasakian metric, and thus are bona fide contact invariants.
 It is in this context that the rather technical Definition \ref{def: contact lefschetz condition} arises, and with it some cohomological obstructions for a contact manifold to admit compatible Sasakian structures: For example, similarly to the symplectic case, the $k$-th Betti number of a contact Lefschetz compact manifold $(M^{2n+1}, \eta)$ is an even number if either $k$ is odd and $k \leq n$ or $k$ is even and $k \geq n+1$ (see \cite[Theorem 5.2]{Cagliari 2}).
 For compact Sasakian manifolds, this result was known through other methods (see \cite[Theorem 4.4]{Fujitani}).

-We mention in passing that, while Hodge theory for odd symplectic manifolds exists (that is, manifolds of dimension $2n+1$ having a closed $2$-form $\sigma$ satisfying $\sigma^n \neq 0$; see \cite{He}), of which contact Hodge theory is a particular case, its relation to the Lefschetz condition appears to be more related to the notion introduced in \cite{EKA} than with the one we are concerned with.
+In \cite[Theorem 6.3]{Lin}, it is shown that the $s$-Lefschetz condition for $K$-contact manifolds is equivalent to a similar property for operators on basic cohomology (described in \cite{EKA}); in the same article, the relation between the Lefschetz condition and odd-dimensional analogues of Hodge theory is studied.